 What just may have happened is that the inrush currents of your drivers triggered the circuit breaker.

-An LED lighting system can – when switched on – cause an initial electric current that can be several times higher than the nominal current during normal operation.
+When switched on, an LED lighting system causes an initial electric current that can be several times higher than the nominal current during normal operation.
 Typically, these inrush currents last for less than 10 ms but still they may cause some circuit breakers to engage.
 Inrush current is caused by the charging of capacitors in the power supplies of the LED drivers or because magnetic flux hasnot yet built up in the transformer in the power supply.

 To calculate the number of drivers that you can connect to your circuit breaker (or: MCB – Miniature Circuit Breaker) you have to consider two calculations: nominal current calculation and inrush current calculation.

 For the nominal current calculation, you have to take the actual power used by the luminaire and divide that by the used voltage to get the nominal current.
 For example, a 75 Watt luminaire will have a nominal current of 75W / 230V = 0.33A.

 If we take the ABB S200 16A type B MCB that can handle 16A and connect it to a 100W LED driver, the maximum amount of drivers would be 16 / 0.33 = 48.5.
 However, we also have to consider the efficiency of the driver, which can be found in the driver datasheet.
 For eldoLED 100W drivers the efficiency is specified as 90% at full load and as 87% at half load.
 With 75W, our luminaire is in between these numbers;; therefore, we take the lower efficiency number.
 So, the maximum number of drivers we can connect to our MCB would be 48.5 × 87% = 42.